-This document outlines the essential configuration steps for seamlessly integrating MiVoice Business and OpenScape Session Border Controller (SBC) with Microsoft Teams.
-For information on restrictions and known issues, refer to the Appendix A: Restrictions and Known Issues on page 70.
+This document outlines the essential configuration steps for seamlessly integrating MiVoice Business and OpenScape Session Border Controller (SBC) with Microsoft Teams, starting with the OpenScape SBC installation and configuration.
+Additionally, it describes the steps required to configure Emergency Calls.
+For information on restrictions and known issues, refer to the Appendix A: Restrictions and Known Issues on page 96.